How much do dentures cost?

-Denture bases are usually made from a rigid acrylic, which you help to form by having moulded impressions of your mouth taken during a visit to the dentist or dental professional.
+Denture bases are usually made from a rigid acrylic, which you help to form by having moulded impressions of your mouth taken during a visit to the dentist.
 This ensures that you can wear your denture as a comfortable fit.

 Types of dental treatment

-Generally speaking, false teeth prices depend on many factors: The work that needs to be done, the amount of follow-up appointments, the type of dentures that you choose to have fitted as well as the dentist providing the service.
+Generally speaking, the total cost of your dentures depends on many factors: the work that needs to be done, the amount of follow-up appointments, the type of dentures that you choose to have fitted as well as the dentist providing the service.

 To make sure you get the right dentures for you, your dentist will be able to advise on the best plan and denture type depending on your budget, as some options may cost more than others.